-It's not the official anthem for the Rio 2016 Olympics, but KP's Rise is being used as the theme for NBC's coverage of this year's games.
+While not the official anthem for the Rio 2016 Olympics, Katy Perry's Rise was the theme for NBC's coverage of the games.

-It's already had plenty of love across the globe; it debuted at Number 1 in Australia a week after its release, and has entered the Top 40 just about everywhere.
+It debuted at Number 1 in Australia a week after its release, and entered the Top 40 just about everywhere else, peaking at 25.

 David Guetta ft Zara Larsson - This One's For You

-The official tune for UEFA's Euro 2016 tourney in France comes from the nation's very own maestro jockey of the discs, David Guetta.
-In keeping with the international theme of the tournament, David's teamed up with rising star Zara Larsson of Sweden.
+The official tune for Euro 2016 in France came from the nation's very own maestro jockey of the discs, David Guetta.
+In keeping with the international theme of the tournament, David teamed up with rising star Zara Larsson of Sweden.

 Unsurprisingly, the track was a hit across Europe, topping the charts in France, Germany, Portugal, Switzerland and Luxembourg - and topped out at Number 16 on the Official Singles Chart.

 So popular it's been in the Top 40 every World Cup year since 1998, this classic anthem was written for the Euro 96 football tournament.
 It's the bestselling football anthem and, indeed, sport-themed song in the UK.
 Hitting Number 1 in 1996 and then again in 1998, we dug a little deeper into the song's history to mark it's 20th anniversary.
 Maybe it can be re-released with "30 years of hurt" swapped out for "it's now flaming well 50 years of hurt, what is going on?!"
 Our four nations' World Cup track record, 20 years of UK Eurovision misery – when will the UK catch a break?